In Summary

 Why Modern EDI Requires Managed File Transfer (MFT)

-Many enterprise EDI environments now integrate with Managed File Transfer platforms.
+Many enterprise EDI environments now integrate with Managed File Transfer platforms such as bTrade's TDXchange platform.

 MFT helps strengthen EDI operations through: